parthrevanwar/dapple-frontend/README.md

 ## Backend Integration

-This frontend connects to the [Dapple Backend](https://github.com/Harshal5167/Dapple-backend) which is built with Go.
+This frontend connects to the [Dapple Backend](https://github.com/parthrevanwar/dapple-frontend.git) which is built with Go.
 See the backend repository for API documentation and setup instructions.

-## License

-This project is licensed under the [MIT License](./LICENSE).
-See the LICENSE file for details.

 ## Contact

-Project Maintainer - Harshal Gainer ([Harshal5167](https://github.com/Harshal5167))
+Project Maintainer - Parth Revanwar ([](https://github.com/parthrevanwar))